Does Reverse Osmosis Waste Water?

 The small water molecules that were able to push through the RO membrane, are collected in a storage tank and you have pristine water ready for consumption.

-Some water filtration systems try to reduce water usage by circulating the water back into the RO system repeatedly.
-But that approach quickly wears down the filter components and system.
+Some water filtration systems try to reduce water usage by circulating the contaminated flush water back into the system repeatedly.
+But that approach quickly wears down the filter components and water filtration system.

-Our company has been in the water filtration business since 1991, and we've found that reverse osmosis consistently proves to be one of the most effective ways to filter water.
+Our company has been in the water filtration business for 25+ years, and we've found that reverse osmosis consistently proves to be one of the most effective ways to filter water.

 Learn more at https://www.espwaterproducts.com/understanding-ro...